 In 1999 The Dobbin Group undertook an extensive refurbishing of the 1130 building – from a two-story ‘box’ to a three-story Victorian style showpiece.
 The exterior is finished with wood and stucco and highlighted with river rock and custom-made iron works.

 The new building was named The Dobbin House and is home to many businesses.
-Office space on the third floor hosts the offices of The Dobbin Group, Ramage & Co, Bloom Therapy, Ferguson Psychological Services, Taviston Inc. and Lift Psychology.
-Storefronts include our long-term tenants Manana and The Naked Leaf.
+Office space on the third floor hosts the offices of The Dobbin Group, Ramage & Co, Ferguson Psychological Services, Taviston Inc. and Lift Psychology.
+Storefronts include our tenants Satsuki, Manana and The Naked Leaf.

 This U-shaped office block, built by contractor Cart Albert Linquist in 1949-50, was a late addition to Kensington’s commercial strip.
 It has housed a variety of medical and professional offices, as well as a detective agency and the Austrian Consulate.
 Local developer Chris Dobbin acquired the building in 1979 and renamed it Dobbin House.

 A 1999 alteration expanded the building to two storeys and brought a lost piece of Calgary’s heritage to public view: The brass chandelier that now graces the main entrace hung originally in Henry Birks and Son’s downton jewelry store at 314 – 8 Avenue SW from 1929 until the building was demolished in 1975.
 The glass ball – actually two glass bowls held together by a frame – has turned lilac from age and exposure to sunlight.
 The primatic shade glass, wavy in appearance, was manufactured in the US by the Holophane Company.